 - the notice wasn’t given to them properly (for example they weren’t told far enough in advance)

-- the rental provider wants to enter because renter has been given a notice to vacate but it’s before the last 14 days of the rental agreement
+- the rental provider wants to show the property to prospective renters and has given the renter a notice to vacate, but it’s before the last 21 days of the rental agreement

 - the rental provider wants to enter to do a general inspection, but one has already been done in the last 6 months.